coyote240/letters/content/erlang-training.md

 I've been working on the internet for a long time, long enough that some of my favorite languages and technologies aren't really used that much anymore (sorry Apache and Perl).
-Because I was a Perl programmer in the late 90's, I read a lot fo writing by its charismatic and prolific designer, Larry Wall.
+Because I was a Perl programmer in the late 90's, I read a lot of writing by its charismatic and prolific designer, Larry Wall.
 Larry would write at length about where the various Frankenstein pieces of the language came from.
-This mean dives into Common LISP, Prolog, you name it, and I became a bit of a language nerd.
+This means dives into Common LISP, Prolog, you name it, and I became a bit of a language nerd.
 Not a language Alpha-nerd - I want to be careful about what I claim about myself - but at the very least a neophyte nerd.